Skip to content

 98. Evidence of fire monitoring and management?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting states it monitors its concessions and surrounding areas for hotspots using satellite surveillance.
+The company reports it employs satellite surveillance to monitor its concessions and surrounding areas for hotspots.
+The company also trains firefighters to rapidly respond to fire outbreaks.

 • Y